Answers to common questions

 How can I be sure my funding request is a match with the available funding opportunities?

-We strongly encourage you to discuss your funding request with the CICF Community Investment team before submitting a grant application.
-This will save you time on application materials and allow us to inform you on which aspects of your request are most likely to be a match with funding sources.
-Please contact Julie Wright at firstname.lastname@example.org or 317-631-2423 for more help.
+We strongly encourage you to discuss your funding request with the CICF community investment staff before submitting a funding request.
+This will help save you time on preparing proposal materials and enable us to identify the aspects of your request that are most likely to be a match with funding sources.
+Please contact Julie Wright at email@example.com or 317.631.6542 x350 for more help.

 How much money can my organization request?

 Grant award amounts vary by fund.
 We encourage you to not rely on CICF as your sole funder, and instead consider multiple funding sources.
 The CICF Grant Seeker’s Guidebook provides additional information on grant award ranges.

 May I submit a previously-prepared proposal or case statement?